Everyone grows and matures at their own pace. Some of us mature quickly, while the process can be a slow burn for others.

 “When I was ten, I read fairy tales in secret and would have been ashamed if I had been found doing so.
 Now that I am fifty, I read them openly.
 When I became a man, I put away childish things, including the fear of childishness and the desire to be very grown-up.”C.S.
 Lewis

-One of the tragedies of adulthood is that, in an attempt to create a mature character of ourselves, we give up on our sense of innocence, lightness, and play.
-We ignore childish things and think that acting or even thinking with a child’s playfulness and vivacity is immature.
-It is not.
+One of the tragedies of adulthood is that, in an attempt to create a mature character, you give up on your childlike tendencies such as sense of innocence, lightness, and play.

 Part of real maturity is understanding that your inner child and his or her view of the world is valid and can be used to cultivate fun and joy in your adult life.